Software Engineering - Architecture and Microservices Books

 Discover what architecture is really about, and most importantly what it is not about.
 Learn the difference between architecturally critical elements and mere details.
 Get to know how important are layers and boundaries, and how to successfully define them.
 Brush up on numerous design principles for tackling function, component separation, and data management.
 Finally, become familiar with common architectural failures of the Industry, and figure out how prevent or face them.

 Whether you are tasked with designing a new architecture or executing a design that someone else came up with, Clean Architecture is where you want to start from.
 It’s a pleasant read that I was able to finish cover to cover within just a few days.
-If you haven’t already, also check out the the other two book of the series, Clean Code (Amazon affiliate link) and The Clean Coder (Amazon affiliate link) (not prerequisites for reading Clean Architecture).
+If you haven’t already, also check out the the other two book of the series, Clean Code and The Clean Coder (not prerequisites for reading Clean Architecture).

 Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems